Are you learning about Alcoholics Anonymous or interested and wondering what happens at an AA meeting?

 Some meetings have specific rules and requirements

 For example, at some meetings, you can’t mention other addictions.
-At others you’re not allowed to cuss.
+In others you’re not allowed to cuss.
 Each meeting has a set of rules or various conditions, either in the group, like on the table in a binder or up on the wall, or in the initial reading, there will be things read like please don’t use profanity, limit conversation, alcoholism, etc.

 There’s also closed meetings, closed meetings mean alcoholics only.
 That means you need to have a desire to stay sober, or a desire to stop drinking in order to go to the meeting.
 That means if you don’t have a desire to quit drinking, it’s requested you don’t go to the meeting.